|Frequently Asked Questions|

 What are your hours of operation?

-Our academic year hours of operation are: Monday-Friday 8 AM-12 AM, Weekends 12 PM-12 AM.
+Regular business hours are: Monday-Thursday 8 AM-6:00 PM.
+Extended hours during the academic year allow for residents to have access to their mailbox, game rooms, computer labs, and TV rooms.
+The academic year hours of operation are: Monday-Thursday 8 AM-12 AM, Friday, Sat., Sunday 12 PM-12 AM.
 Please note that certain holidays we are closed or have amended working hours.

 Where do I get my student ID?
 What do I do if I have lost my ID?

 Once you register as a student you will receive your ID number (starts with 880).
 With that number you will be required to obtain a student ID.
 You can obtain your ID at the front desk of M building.
 If you have lost your ID, you will need to get a replacement ($10 charge).